Home » Writing A Book » Author Tips » 12 Key Book Writing Tips For First Time Authors

 No one writes a bestseller in one sitting.
 Editing is where you can make your mark and ensure your book is the best it can be.
 Writing, editing, and rewriting will cut the drivel and create the best possible version of your manuscript.

 Hiring an editor is a wise investment before pitching to an agent.
-But if that's not possible, editing software programs like Grammarly and Hemingway app can help you clean up your work grammatically, at least.
+But if that’s not possible, editing software programs like Grammarly and Hemingway app can help you clean up your work grammatically.

 Another option is to share sections of your work in a writing workshop to glean some valuable feedback.
 Discovering how other people receive your writing will tighten up your work and make it shine.